 The German minor at Keene State College will familiarize you with historical and contemporary Germany and other German-speaking countries.
 It is designed to complement study in many other disciplines, such as film studies, management, English, history, Holocaust and genocide studies, music, and education.
 This minor provides students with an active command of written and spoken German and with a knowledge of historical and contemporary Germany.

 Our courses encourage the highest levels of academic excellence, intellectual curiosity, language skills, and multicultural awareness.
-Classes are small, usually no more than twenty students and often—especially at the upper levels—even smaller than that, which allows for plenty of interaction between the instructor and the students, opportunities for close collaboration between them, and time to actually use Spanish in the classroom.
+Classes are small, usually no more than twenty students and often—especially at the upper levels—even smaller than that, allowing for plenty of interaction between instructor and students, opportunities for close collaboration, and time to actually use German in the classroom.
 Language students have access to free tutoring to make sure they get the most out of their courses.

 In this Section:

 Our graduates get jobs!
 The German minor provides the foundation for the active use of German in academic and professional fields such as:

 German minors at Keene State attain the competence in communication and gain broad cultural perspectives.
 They are better prepared to adapt to working with people from other cultures in an increasingly global economy, regardless of their field.
 German minors are strongly encouraged to study away, an experience students describe again and again as “life-changing.”

 Continuing the cultural exchange that was developed a few years ago, the Keene State College Chamber Singers traveled to the City of Keene’s partner city of Einbeck, Germany, in May...

 While Keene State College students were settling into their classroom seats for the second day of classes last Tuesday, Emily Orell, a junior architecture major from Westfield, MA, was settling...